wpmoo-org/wpmoo-docs/docs/cli.md

 ## Getting Help

-To see all available commands and options for the current context, simply run:
+To see all available commands and options for your plugin project, simply run:

 ```bash
 moo
 ```

-This will show you only the commands that are relevant in your current directory, making the CLI intuitive and context-appropriate for any project.
+The CLI will show you only the commands that are relevant in your current project directory.